alexheretic/gfx-shader-watch/README.md

 * (Release mode) Includes shader file bytes at compile time

 Watching and auto-loading shader file changes allows faster development of shader code without full program restarts or re-compiles.
 However, when releasing a final binary it is more convenient to simply include the shader code in source.
-Hence, this library has the capability to automatically act appropriately in either mode.
+Naturaly this library can automatically act the desired way in either mode.

 ## How It Works
 There are two PsoCell variants `SimplePsoCell` & `WatcherPsoCell`, the former simply builds it's PipelineState once and